Totivirus

-Totivirus is a genus of double-stranded RNA viruses in the family Totiviridae.
+Totivirus is a genus of double-stranded RNA viruses in the family Orthototiviridae.
 Fungi serve as natural hosts.
 The name of the group derives from Latin toti which means undivided or whole.
-There are seven species in this genus.
+There are 32 species in this genus.

 Structure

 Viruses in the genus Totivirus are non-enveloped, with icosahedral symmetry, and T=2 architecture.
 The diameter is around 40 nm.

 Genome

 Totiviruses have a genome of 4700–6700 nucleotides in length and only a single copy of the genome is present in the particle.
-The nucleic acid content of a totivirus capsid is usually of one segment but can also contain three or four segments of linear double stranded RNA.
+The nucleic acid content of a totivirus capsid is one segment of linear double stranded RNA.
 The genome contains two large overlapping open reading frames (ORFs).
 These open reading frames (ORFs) code for a capsid protein (CP) and an RNA-dependent RNA polymerase (RdRp).
 The 5' end of the positive strand of the dsRNA genome has no cap and is very structured.
 Totiviruses contain a long 5' untranslated region (5' UTR) which functions as an internal ribosome entry site (IRES).
 Totiviruses can have satellite RNAs encoding a toxin.